 With the 5th scale degree omitted you now have this big gap between the 3rd and 7th scale degrees.
 Making this leap of faith is going to be tricky at first.
 My advice is don't think about the technical dificulty of changing positions, just concentrate on playing and hearing the notes and your hand will do all the work.

 Click Here for my BLOG - Music Learning Station

 You can practice playing a one octave version then go to the two octave pattern.

 To Shop for Guitar from Ninth Chord Arpeggios

 Next we have the dominant 9th pattern.
 This is exactly the same except you have a major 3rd (B) rather than a minor 3th (Bb). in my opinion this one is slightly more difficult due the repeated use of fingers one and three in the left land while in the minor version you could alternate using fingers one and two.

-By subscribing to our e-mail list you will receive the latest scoop about guitar and music related info.
-You will also automatically receive your free copy of the e-book "Learn How to Play the Guitar".
+By subscribing to our email list you will receive the latest scoop on music and music related info.
+You will also automatically receive your copy of the "Learn How to Play the Guitar" e-book.
 Enjoy!